GabLeRoux/macos-crossover-wine-cloud-builder/ReadMe.md

 See [#2](https://github.com/GabLeRoux/macos-crossover-cloud-build/issues/2)

-## Can I run [`build.sh`](./build.sh) locally?
+## Can I run the build locally?

 It will only work if you're on macOS, but yes.
-Clone the project, read the script first, then feel free to do it 👍.
+Clone the project, read the scripts first, then feel free to run [`build_local.sh`](./build_local.sh) 👍.
+The script is a copy of the steps done in the github action in [`.github/workflows/build.yml`](./.github/workflows/build.yml).
+It contains some variables to allow for customizations.

 This is an [MIT](LICENSE.md) repo.
 If you break something on your system doing so, it's your fault 😉

 ## Can I contribute?